You think you did nothing on your WordPress website and suddenly you got such error?

 After WP upgrade I switched again PHP version to the latest available v7.3.
 Checked my website and still was fine.

-I can guarantee it will work for everybody, but these are the steps I took to fix an error on my sites:
+I can not guarantee it will work for everybody, but these are the steps I took to fix an error on my sites:

 - Downgrade PHP version at your web hosting.